mroui/travel-journal/README.md

 * Access to the list of incoming notifications such as:
     * friendship invitation - the ability to accept and add someone to the friends list or decline the invitation
     * preview of friend's travel status
-* Possibility to send an invitation to the friends list - only in the case of a profile other than your own and no connection to a given profile (users are not friends)
+* Possibility to send an invitation to the friends list - only in the case of a profile other than yours and no connection to a given profile (users are not friends)
 * Access to the list of friends with the option of visiting selected profile or removing a person from the list (only in case of own profile)
 * Access to the list of user's own trips and those saved with the possibility of previewing the trip or deleting a given entity (only in case of own profile)
 * Access to the settings (only in case of own profile)